nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 others.[^crosby] Everyone since Thompson has agreed that verification stops.
 What nobody asked, as far as we can find, is whether the place it stops has a shape.
 Take a record that only grows, and take every claim you could make about it.
-Is the set a checker on a fixed budget can settle exactly describable, with everything past it being exactly what you must trust, and is that line a theorem rather than a policy?
+Is the set a checker of bounded power can settle exactly describable, with everything past it being exactly what you must trust, and is that line a theorem rather than a policy?
 The sentence falls the day someone produces the prior work, and I will